broadinstitute/DEL-ML-Refactor/data/DOS-DEL/README.md

 - `libraries/lib002_sample.csv`: The file contains all SMILES strings of small molecules generated from DEL in sublibaray 002 (column: structure)
 - `samples/run038_samp0000{experimental condition code}_lib002_sample.csv`: These files contain the sequencing readout (columns: value) under different experimental condition.
 The code of all experimental conditoins are described in `config.yaml`
-- `{experimental condition code}_lib002_sample.csv`: These files mainly contain the enrichment score and corresponding lowe and upper bound.
+- `{experimental condition code}_lib002_sample.csv`: These files mainly contain the enrichment score and corresponding lower and upper bound.
 The meaning of each column are expplained below
   - `lib_id`: sublibary id (2 in our example)
   - `cycle{x} x=1,2,3`: DOS-DEL is a three-cycle DEL pipeline.
 The value in the columns represents scaffold used in each synthetic cycle.
   - `ctrl_ct`: